 She soon started to bang out articles based on topics she saw on TV, and would cut and paste the stories on paper.
 Then she would sell her "newspaper" to family members for 25 cents each.
 It was the beginning of a long love affair with news and storytelling.

-Kristi Nelson is a multiple award-winning journalist, and the anchor of NBC 5 First at Four and NBC 5 Spotlight.
-She can also been seen throughout the week reporting for various NBC 5 newscasts.
+Fast forward more than 30 years, and Kristi is now a multiple award-winning journalist, and the anchor of NBC 5 First at Four, Lone Star Politics and 5 Talk Street.
+She can also been seen throughout the week reporting for NBC 5's evening newscasts.

-She also worked as a writer for the National Basketball Association.
-That post led to another accomplishment – that of being a published author.
+Her work at the NBA led to another accomplishment – that of being a published author.
 Kristi finished "The Chamique Holdsclaw Story" while working on a Master's degree at Columbia University, and it was published in 2000 by Scholastic Press.
-The autobiography chronicled the former WNBA star’s first professional basketball season.

-Kristi has won a Lone Star Emmy and an award from the national Alliance for Women in Media (nicknamed "Gracie").
-She has several awards from the National Association of Black Journalists, and in 2012 was honored with the Eagle Award from the Fort Worth Metropolitan Black Chamber of Commerce.
+Kristi has two Lone Star Emmys and an award from the national Alliance for Women in Media (the "Gracie" award).
+She also has several awards from the National Association of Black Journalists and has been honored by several local organizations.

 Kristi also manages several social media accounts, with a combined following of nearly 20,000 connections/likes/friends – so please follow her stories and adventures online!